-1. Freud’s Psychosexual Child Development Theory
+Freud’s Psychosexual Child Development Theory

 During each stage, the libido’s energy becomes centered on a particular area of the body.
-The stages of Freud’s child development theory are the oral, anal, phallic, latent, and genital stages.
-During each stage, the pleasure seeking energies of the id drive for satisfaction based on a particular erogenous zone.
+The stages of Freud’s child development theory are:

+During each stage, the pleasure-seeking energies of the id drive for satisfaction based on a particular erogenous zone.
 During the oral stage, for example, a child derives pleasure from activities that involve the mouth such as sucking or chewing.

 Conflicts associated with stage must be successfully resolved in order to develop a healthy adult personality.
-Failing to resolve these conflicts can result in a fixation at a particular point in development.
+Failing to resolve these conflicts can result in fixation at a particular point in development.

-Erikson’s Psychosocial Child Development Theory
+Erikson’s Psychosocial Development Theory

 Erik Erikson was influenced by Freud’s work, but his own child development theories focused on the importance of social experiences in shaping a child’s psychological growth.c

-Like Freud’s theory, Erikson’s theory of psychosocial development lays out a series of stages the people go through.
+Like Freud’s theory, Erikson’s theory of psychosocial development lays out a series of stages people go through.
 Unlike Freud’s theory, Erickson’s theory covers development for the entire lifespan from birth until death.
 Freud believed that development was largely complete by age 5, while Erikson believed that people continue to develop and grow well into old age.

 For example, the primary conflict during the adolescent period involves establishing a sense of personal identity.
 Success or failure in dealing with the conflicts at each stage can impact overall functioning.
 During the adolescent stage, for example, failure to develop an identity results in role confusion.

 Erikson’s theory begins at birth, as children start out in the trust versus mistrust stage.
 During this early stage of life, it is important for children to receive consistent care so that they can learn to trust the people in the world around them.
-Development continues as children grow, and at each stage the face new conflicts and learn new skills that serve them well throughout life.
+Development continues as children grow, and at each stage, they face new conflicts and learn new skills that serve them well throughout life.

+According to behaviorist John B. Watson, any behavior can be learned.
 Other theorists including Ivan Pavlov and B.F.
 Skinner also contributed significantly to behaviorism, driving this school of thought to become a dominating force in psychology for many years.

 - Classical conditioning involves forming an association between a previously neutral stimulus and a stimulus that naturally and automatically produces a response.
-After an association has been formed, the once neutral stimulus now produces the response all in its own.
+After an association has been formed, the once neutral stimulus now produces the response all on its own.

 When a behavior is reinforced, or strengthened, then it is more likely that the behavior will occur again in the future.
-When a behavior is punished, or weakened, then it is less likely to occur again in the future.
+When a behavior is punished or weakened, then it is less likely to occur again in the future.

-Cognitive Child Development Theories
+Piaget’s Cognitive Development Theory

 The cognitive theories of child development focus on how a child’s thought processes change over the course of childhood.
-One of the best-known cognitive theories is Jean Piaget’s theory of cognitive development.
+One of the best-known cognitive theories is Piaget’s theory of cognitive development.

 Theorist Jean Piaget suggested that children think differently than adults and proposed a stage theory of cognitive development.
-He was the first to note that children play an active role in gaining knowledge of the world.
+Another major contribution he made was noting that children play an active role in gaining knowledge of the world.